IIIA-KO/React/Lab05/library-manager/README.md

 ## Implementation Details

 - **RTK Query**: Used for managing API requests and caching the state of books.
-- **Context API**: Implemented for theme management, allowing users to toggle between light and dark modes.
 - **React Components**: Modular components for book cards, statistics, and filters.

 ## How It Was Done